Data Scientist vs Data Engineer: Which Career Path is Right for You? (Updated in 2024)

 The job prospects of data experts are promising, with the employment of data scientists expected to grow by 35% between 2022 and 2032.
 However, there are signs that demand for data engineers may be higher due to the challenges of managing big data and the rise of AI.

-Understanding the difference between a data scientist vs data engineer is key if you’re considering a data-centric career.
+Understanding the difference between a data scientist vs data engineer is key in determining which career path is right for you.
 In this article, we’ll explain the difference between the two, the responsibilities of each expert, salaries, skills, and more to help you choose the more fulfilling role.

 Key Responsibilities: Data Scientists vs. Data Engineers